 Jane D. Kelly Sabine continued to live at 348 Marlborough until her death in February of 1950.

-On September 29, 1950, 348 Marlborough was purchased from the estate of Jane D. Kelly Sabine by Harry E. Thorson, a teletype operator for United Press International, and his wife, Harriet (Harriette) V. Thorson.
-They lived in one of the apartments at 348 Marlborough.
+On September 29, 1950, 348 Marlborough was purchased from the estate of Jane D. Kelly Sabine by Harry Edward Thorson, a teletype operator for United Press International, and his wife, Harriet (Harriette) Vera (Lewis) Thorson.
 They previously had been lodgers at 4 Marlborough.
-They continued to live at 348 Marlborough until the early 1960s.
+The Thorsons occupied the house as a multiple dwelling, probably a lodging house (it continued to be shown as a four-family dwelling in the Building Department’s records).
+They continued to live at 348 Marlborough until-mid 1961.

 On August 10, 1961, 348 Marlborough was purchased from the Thorsons by Joseph L. Paley and his wife, Roxy Ann (Stoloff) Paley.
-They lived in one of the apartments until the mid-1960s, when they moved to Brookline.
+They lived in Brookline and he maintained his consulting engineering practice at 348 Marlborough, which also continued to be a multiple dwelling.

 On July 12, 1965, 348 Marlborough was acquired from the Paleys by John F. Kelly, Jr.

 On June 20, 1966, 348 Marlborough was acquired from John F. Kelly, Jr., by attorney Robert J. Pleshaw and his wife, Geraldine A. (Brown) Pleshaw.
 They previously had lived at 50 Peterborough.
-They continued to live in one of the apartments at 348 Marlborough until about 1971.
+348 Marlborough continued to be multiple dwelling, either a lodging house or apartments.
+The Pleshaws lived in one of the units until about 1971.

 On June 9, 1983, Paul L. Bentel and Peter A. Bentel purchased 348 Marlborough from Sheldon Bennett.
 On November 4, 1984, they converted the property into four condominium units, the 348 Marlborough Street Condominium.